- Windows 10

 Open a command prompt with full administrator permissions.

-If your user account is a member of the Administrators group, but is not the Administrator account itself, then, by default, the programs that you run only have standard user permissions unless you explicitly choose to elevate them.
+If your user account is a member of the Administrators group, but isn't the Administrator account itself, then, by default, the programs that you run only have standard user permissions unless you explicitly choose to elevate them.

 Start the diskpart command interpreter, by typing